pronovic/smartapp-sensortrack/README.md

 a discussion.
 The process described below worked for me in June of 2022.

-> _Note:_ If you haven't logged into the Developer Workspace at least once, this won't work.
-But if you followed the instructions above, that should be taken care of.
+> _Note:_ If you haven't logged into the Developer Workspace at least once, this
+> won't work.
+But if you followed the instructions above, that should already
+> be taken care of.

 Follow the instructions to [Enable Developer Mode in the SmartThings App](https://developer-preview.smartthings.com/docs/devices/test-your-device/#enable-developer-mode-in-the-smartthings-app):